-Once the retriever connects to the slider and before pulling up on the tether line, it is important to remove the tension in the system and create slack in the anchor rode.
+Once the retriever connects to the slider successfully and before pulling up on the tether line, it is important to remove the tension in the system and create slack in the anchor rode.

-Note: Slack in the rode will transfer the lift point from the anchor's shank to the trip on the crown and is necessary for successful retrieval.
+Note: Slack in the rode will effectively transfer the lift point from the anchor's shank to the trip on the crown and is necessary for successful retrieval.

-7. Pull up on the retriever line with enough force to release the Velcro ties that secure the tether chain to the anchor shank.
+7. Pull up on the retriever line with enough force to break the cable ties that secure the tether chain to the anchor shank.

 Using a hand-over-hand technique, raise the retriever without relying on the windlass' capstan until the anchor is free of the bottom.

-Note: If your anchor is large and you use the capstan or a winch, the load limit of the AnchorRescue may be exceeded when lifting the retriever line.
-The AR-300 is limited to 940 lbs.
+Note: If your anchor is large and you use the capstan or a winch, the load limit of the AnchorRescue may be exceeded when lifting the retriever line(AR-100 and AR-200 are limited to 760 lbs.
+The AR-300 is limited to 940 lbs.).

-- 8. Once the anchor is free of the foul and it clears the bottom, release the tension on the retriever line.
+- Once the anchor is free of the foul and it clears the bottom, release the tension on the retriever line.
 Then, raise the anchor normally using the windlass or by using a manual operation. - 9.
 When the anchor reaches the surface and before the retriever contacts the bow roller remove the retriever's locking pin.
 You can snag the lanyard by hand or with a boat hook and remove it.
 Removing the locking pin allows the retriever to be

 - brought over the bow roller and secured normally. - 10.
-Inspect and reattach the Velcro ties once the anchor is stowed safely.
+Replace any missing cable ties once the anchor is stowed safely.
 The AnchorRescue is now ready to protect the anchor from a snag the next time you deploy the anchor. - 11.
-Before storing the retriever, rinse it with fresh water if available.
+Before returning the retriever to its nylon bag rinse it with fresh water if available.
 Again, check the capture pins to ensure they are moving freely before storing the retriever. - 12.
 If the capture pins do not move freely, it may be necessary to remove them and flush out any trapped mud or debris in the pin passage.
 Simply remove the retaining screws, capture pins and springs.
 Then, flush the passages with clean water, visually inspect them, and reassemble.
 Do not over tighten the screws and make sure the screw head is even with or slightly below the surface of the retriever.
 Again, check for free movement of the pins.